 North Carolina vs. UConn Women's Basketball Predictions & Picks - December 10

-Sunday's game features the No. 17 UConn Huskies (5-3) and the No. 24 North Carolina Tar Heels (6-3) squaring off at Mohegan Sun Arena in what is expected to be a lopsided matchup, with a projected 73-61 win for heavily favored UConn according to our computer prediction.
-Tipoff is at 5:00 PM ET on December 10.
+Sunday's contest at Mohegan Sun Arena has the No. 17 UConn Huskies (5-3) squaring off against the No. 24 North Carolina Tar Heels (6-3) at 5:00 PM ET (on December 10).
+Our computer prediction projects a lopsided 73-61 victory, heavily favoring UConn.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!